pro465/btcc/README.md

 | `<` | `<` |
 | `>` | `+<+` |

-finally, it compiles this to CTF.
+finally, it compiles this to CTF. since CTF is atleast as efficient as a clockwise turing machine, this means that the compiled CTF will take O(t^2) time to run for the source BF program running in O(t), as shown in the above thesis.